howonlee/mertonon/essays/gantt.md

 #### picture

 When the weights mutate as they will because Mertonon will suggest new weights, these will indicate the changes that Mertonon suggests in the structures of power and of dependency actually within the group of peeps doing the task.
-This is what is meant by Mertonon giving political observance given to the voice of participants in the work
+This is what is meant by Mertonon giving political observance given to the voice of participants in the work.

+#### picture

 Contrast to how to do Gantt charts in software naively - this doesn't work because it's an infliction of power on people who have serious power to resist and who can benefit the organization by resisting foolish injunctions.